kdave/btrfs-progs/Documentation/btrfs-device.rst

 stats [options] <path>|<device>
-        Read and print the device IO error statistics for all devices of the given filesystem identified by *path* or for a single *device>.
+        Read and print the device IO error statistics for all devices of the given filesystem identified by *path* or for a single *device*.
 The filesystem must be mounted.
+See section :ref:`DEVICE STATS<man-device-device-stats>`
-See section *DEVICE STATS* for more information about the reported statistics and the meaning.
+        for more information about the reported statistics and the meaning.

         ``Options``